 - Lobbying Report – 1st Quarter 2012

-All decisions regarding corporate political and public policy activities are managed by the Senior Vice President, Washington Operations, following coordination with individual Lockheed Martin elements in accordance with established policies and procedures.
+All decisions regarding corporate political and public policy activities are managed by the Senior Vice President, Lockheed Martin Government Affairs, following coordination with individual Lockheed Martin elements in accordance with established policies and procedures.
 The Ethics and Sustainability Committee of the Corporation’s Board of Directors, which is composed entirely of independent directors, oversees our advocacy efforts, government affairs activities and political spending, receives reports from management on these matters, supervises the policies and reviews the purposes and benefits of these activities.
 The Corporation’s political activities are audited on a regular basis in accordance with the Corporation’s established audit schedule.
 Outside legal counsel provides regular guidance regarding compliance with all applicable laws and regulation of political activities.

 Decisions regarding the Lockheed Martin Employees Political Action Committee are made by the PAC’s board of directors.
 The Board meets several times a year to set PAC policy and approve PAC budgets and contributions.
 The Board is composed of representatives from several Corporate functional areas and business units.
 The current members of the PAC board of directors are: